LEARN·BUYING GUIDE

 Full storage guide: How to Store and Insure Investment Gemstones

-- Certificate verified online via the issuing lab's website
+2. Certificate number verified on the issuing lab website

-- Dealer offers a clear return policy and EU consumer law protections
+5. Seller provides a clear returns policy and EU consumer law protection

 BUY INVESTMENT-GRADE SAPPHIRES IN AMSTERDAM

-The Sapphire Bank is based in Amsterdam and specializes in investment-grade sapphires — unheated, GRS/GIA certified, with full origin documentation.
+The Sapphire Bank is based in Amsterdam and specialises in investment-grade sapphires — unheated, GRS/GIA-certified, with full provenance documentation.
 Every stone in our collection meets the complete investment-grade checklist.
 All transactions are invoiced under Dutch law with full VAT transparency.